d3vilh/vpntv/README.md

   7. Modify `config.yml` to your needs.
      **To enable** WiFi connection for your TV change `wifi_enable false` option to `wifi_enable true` and vs to disable.
      > **Note**: You cant use both WiFi and Ethernet at the same time, so if you want to use WiFi, you have to disable Ethernet.

   8 Copy your OpenVPN client configuration file to `client-ovpn` directory and rename it to `client.ovpn`.

-  1. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up.
+  9. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up.

-  2. Run installation playbook:
+  10. Run installation playbook:
      ```shell
      ansible-playbook main.yml
      ```
      > **If running locally on the Pi**: You may have error like `Error while fetching server API version`.
 You have to relogin (or reboot your Pi) and then run the playbook again.

+   11. Reboot your Pi:
+       ```shell
+       sudo reboot
+       ```